 The Council is required to set a new scheme of allowance on an annual basis, after taking into account the recommendations of the panel.

 Mid Sussex District Council has had an independent remuneration panel of three people since 2001.
-There are currently three vacancies on the Panel as the term of office for the current members of the panel has now expired.
+The panel serves for a 4 year period and the current panel's term of office began in June 2019.

 Appointment of the panel